decentraland/mini-rpc/README.md

 ## Usage

-You need to create define the events and/or methods, and optionally can also add events
+You need to define the events and/or methods, and optionally can also add events

 ```ts
 enum Method {